The Secret To Effective Aphid Control In The Sacramento Region

 - Galls forming on roots and leaves

 - Diseased plant growth

 One of the biggest problems aphids cause is that they attract other pests.
 Three common pests aphids draw onto properties are bees, wasps, and ants.
 These stinging, sugar-loving insects adore honeydew, a secretion made from aphids, and will happily consume it whenever possible.
 Some species of ants will even actively protect aphids so that they can continue to produce the sweet nectar they are so fond of.

 The main difficulty in preventing aphids is that they consume plants.
 If you want to keep these pests from invading and causing trouble around your property, the only easy solution is to remove plant growth.
 This, of course, is not a logical solution.
 Other options to deter these pests include buying and releasing ladybugs onto your property, using horticultural oils to kill eggs, and planting aphid-repelling plants on your property.
 These solutions, however, are not always effective and take precision to do right.

 If you are looking for a way to keep aphids off your property, your best option is to turn to the Sacramento County pest control experts at HomeShield Pest Control.
 We put great effort into making sure our neighbors here in the Sacramento Region have the protection they need to defend their plants, trees, and yard against destructive pests like aphids.

-Call today to schedule a pest inspection for your property, learn more about our lawn care services, or discuss your options for treatment.
+Call today to schedule a pest inspection for your property or discuss your options for treatment.